Code Inspection: Use object or collection initializer when possible

 CreateNewData() does not use the object initializer, so ReSharper suggests rewriting the field-assignment statements with the object initializer:

 Collection initializers can be used if a collection class implements

 IEnumerable or has an

 Add method.
 If you create a collection and then immediately populate it with items, ReSharper suggests using a collection initializer.

 In the following, ReSharper replaces invocations of the

 Add method with a collection initializer:

-If you decide to disable this inspection for some reason, you can convert selected assignments to the collection initializer with a context action Alt+Enter:
+If you choose to disable this inspection, you can still convert selected assignments to the collection initializer with a context action Alt+Enter: